 Welcome to the Home of Lonestar Doodles!

-We are a premier breeder of the Goldendoodle line for Dallas, Fort Worth and the surrounding areas of Texas.
+We are a premier breeder of Goldendoodle puppies for Dallas, Fort Worth and the surrounding areas of Texas.
 Families from all over the state of Texas, Lousiana, Oklahoma and many other states have chosen to adopt their new companion from Lonestar Doodles.
-We are a small, family-owned and operated, breeding program and strive to produce the finest doodles you are likely to find anywhere.
+We are a family-owned and operated breeding program.
 We are glad you stopped by.
 If you are new to the Goldendoodle breed then you might read some of the following to get a little background.

-One of the main attractions that drive people to acquire a Goldendoodle is the golden retriever temperament combined with the need for a dog that sheds less hair.
-While not all doodles exhibit the non-shedding coat prevalent to the standard poodle, the vast majority of Goldendoodles inherit a very low to non-shedding coat.
-The Goldendoodle is mostly tolerable for people with pet allergies especially a doodle that has a entirely non-shedding coat.
-For the most part the Goldendoodle will shed less than your average golden retriever but the level of shedding will vary from doodle to doodle.
+One of the main attractions that drive people to acquire a Goldendoodle is the golden retriever temperament combined with the desire for a dog that sheds less.
+While not all doodles exhibit the non-shedding coat prevalent to the standard poodle, the vast majority of Goldendoodles inherit a very low shedding coat.
+Goldendoodles will shed less than your average golden retriever but the level of shedding will vary from doodle to doodle.
 Another thing to keep in mind is that grooming requirements are as myriad as the various coat types.
 A doodle with a coat that sheds much less will require more grooming than one that sheds more often.
 Although there are some breeders that make the claim that the Goldendoodle is a hypoallergenic breed no study has ever proven that any dog breed is completely hypoallergenic.